ROVI-org/auto-soh/docs/system-models.rst

 Transient states, inputs, and outputs are represented as a ``GeneralContainer`` object specific to a certain type of battery.

-The ``GeneralContainer`` stores numeric values corresponding to different states and can be easily transformed to or from NumPy arrays.
+The :class:`~moirae.models.base.GeneralContainer` stores numeric values corresponding to different states and can be easily transformed to or from NumPy arrays.

 .. code-block:: python